plone/training/solr/production-setup.rst

 One use case in a production setup might be the split between the Plone server runs on and the Solr server(s).
 To make this happen you have to consider a couple of things:

- - configure host of Solr in c.solr, it can be done TTW, via ZCML or via /etc/hosts
+ - configure host of Solr in ``collective.solr``, it can be done TTW (Through-The-Web), via ZCML or via /etc/hosts
  - make sure the blobstorage directory of Plone is available via a network drive to the Solr host.
-   You need to make sure Solr has read permissions which usually means it has the *SAME* User ID than the user which runs the Zope server.
+   You need to make sure Solr has read permissions which means it has the *SAME* User ID than the user which runs the Zope server.

 Further reading
 ===============

-Solr is very well documented in its own wiki.
+Solr is documented in its own `Wiki <https://wiki.apache.org/solr/>`_.

 .. seealso:: https://cwiki.apache.org/confluence/display/solr/Apache+Solr+Reference+Guide